Charles Schwab International Wire Transfer: Fee, Rate and Transfer Time

 Depending on the payment, you might be able to get a lower overall fee and a faster delivery with a specialist.
 International money transfer services are secure and simple to use, and you can usually transact 24/7 online and through mobile apps.

 Looking for something cheaper and more convenient?
 Read on for all you need to know about some popular Charles Schwab alternatives like Wise and OFX.
-Send payments with low transfer fees and a fair exchange rate, with modern online and digital providers.
+Send payments with low transfer fees and a fair exchange rate, conveniently with online providers.

 Charles Schwab Bank international wire transfer fees